 Why start with a move like the reverse curl, which puts you at such a disadvantage?
 Simple: It allows you to extend a set.
 Once you reach muscle failure with the overhand grip, keep the set going by quickly switching to an underhand grip.

 This is a classic one.
-You eat for a six-pack and take a fat-burner, but you also train for monster mass...and then wonder why your arms aren't getting any bigger.
-Shoulders are just like any other part of your body; if you want them to grow, you've got to eat to support that goal the same way you would for any other body part.
+You eat for a six-pack and take a fat burner, but you claim you're training for mass...and then wonder why your arms aren't getting any bigger.